wesbos/beginner-javascript-notes/notes/Module 4꞉ The DOM - Working with HTML and CSS (2).md

 Because the function returns a string, you could loop over it 4 times and create 4 cards of HTML.

-Let's demonstrate a few differnt ways to do this.
+Let's demonstrate a few different ways to do this.

 Declare a variable and have it generate the first card's HTML, like so 👇